What Does Schizoid Personality Disorder Look Like?

 These symptoms can also seem similar to schizoid personality disorder, but again, there are usually differences.
 In 2015, researchers screened 123 participants for personality disorders, as well as other key personality traits.
 They found that what set ScPD apart from avoidant personality disorder was that people with ScPD typically didn’t experience pleasure from being social.
 In contrast, people with avoidant personality disorder may enjoy socializing, but they may avoid it due to fear of rejection.

-Unlike schizoid personality disorder, STPD falls under the category of schizophrenia spectrum disorders.
+Unlike schizoid personality disorder, STPD falls under the category of schizophrenia spectrum disorder.
 This category generally includes disorders that can affect people’s thoughts and beliefs, like schizophrenia and delusional disorder.
 STPD may cause symptoms like:

 • Challenges in social situations